 Spammers can ask a variety of questions like “Can you hear me?” or “Would you like to opt out of calls like these?”
 If you respond with a “Yes” or “I agree,” that voice signature can be used at a later date to authorize fraudulent charges via telephone.
 In addition, don’t yell at or accuse a live caller.
 In many instances, this can result in more calls to your number — or the hackers spoofing your number and trying to take advantage of your trusted network of contacts.

 4. Report spammers to the National Do Not Call Registry.

 Once your number has been listed on the Registry for a month, you can start reporting unwanted calls to the Federal Trade Commission.
 Consider this just one layer of a comprehensive defense against vishers — not a method for stopping 100% of such calls.

 5. Work with your IT provider to deploy further layers of protection.

-Options abound in this space: apps that block calls on your cell phone and recognize known spam numbers, and services that deliver a message to robocallers alerting them that your number is out of service, and security tools that protect your passwords, your online accounts, and your identity, too.
-Collaborating with a trusted IT provider is key, though, as it can be daunting to change the security settings on your phone.
+Options abound in this space.
+The key is that you’re proactive about the security tools that protect your passwords, your online accounts, and your identity, all of which are now stored on your phone as much as your computer.
+Collaborating with a trusted IT provider is key, though, as it can be daunting to understand and enhance the security settings on all of your devices.